Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

 Re-run all standalone and Caravel-integrated test cases.
 Compare GLS outputs with Week–3 functional simulation results.
 Visualize gate-level behavior using GTKWave with generated VCD files.

-This task ensures participants understand the transition from RTL simulation → gate-level verification.
+This task ensures we understand the transition from RTL simulation → gate-level verification.
 ```
 This task ensures participants understand the transition from RTL simulation → gate-level verification.